Bringing Music to Calums Cabin - A Holiday Cottage Provided to Families When Dealing with a Child with Cancer

 Calum Speirs from the Isle of Bute was only 12-years-old when he sadly died from an inoperable brain tumour in 2007.
 One of Calum’s last wishes was to help other children with cancer create special memories and so he came up with the idea of Calums Cabin - a holiday retreat where families could enjoy precious time being ‘normal’, make irreplaceable memories together and recharge their batteries for whatever lies ahead for them.

 In February 2009, Calum’s wish became a reality as his family proudly opened Calum’s Cabin.
 Situated on the beautiful Isle of Bute, a short ferry ride across the Firth of Clyde, it’s been full pretty much ever since.
 Caroline and Duncan Speirs, together with their daughter Jenna are the co-founders of ‘Calum’s Cabin’ and have now arranged holidays for over 900 families and raised over £2.5m for the charity through sponsorship and innovative fundraiser events.

-Donald Keir supported several different causes through his lifetime, however Calum's Cabin was the one which meant the most to him.
-"Donald was a wonderful gentleman who meant a huge amount to us as a supporter and then a friend" said Caroline Spiers.
+Donald Keir supported several different causes throughout his lifetime, however, Calum's Cabin was the one which meant the most to him.
+"Donald was a wonderful gentleman who meant a huge amount to us as a supporter and then a friend," said Caroline Spiers.

 Following his passing, Donald’s family Lupin, Moe, Holly, and Conor wanted to use the money raised in Donald’s memory to buy something that would give enjoyment to others as well as being a lasting memorial to him.
 Knowing how much Donald admired Caroline and was moved by her story, it was obvious that Calums Cabin should be the beneficiaries.